umangutkarsh/myPosts-app/README.md

-# MEAN Stack Posting App:
+# MEAN Stack Posting App

 ## Introduction
 Welcome to the documentation for our MEAN (MongoDB, Express.js, Angular, Node.js) stack Post Posting App.
 This application allows users to create, read, update, and delete posts.
 It features authentication and authorization, pagination, and uses both template-driven and reactive forms for input.
 This documentation provides an overview of the application's architecture, features, dependencies, and known issues.